 - Wait one day and add the second ½ of yeast nutrient and energizer

 The high gravity of a Cyser will require considerably more time to ferment than a traditional cider recipe.
-Plan for 6-8 weeks before racking into a secondary but sample SG to get a true gauge of fermentation.
+Plan for 6-8 weeks before racking into a secondary but sample SG periodically to get a true gauge of fermentation.
 A time frame is less important than a quality fermentation.

 Finishing the Cyser: